 Visit the Interior of the Duomo di Milano

-The church follows a fairly conventional Latin cross layout but with oversized dimensions.
-The nave is flanked by two aisles on each side while the transept protrudes only slightly, The rounded apse behind the choir is the oldest part of the church.
+The church follows a fairly conventional Latin cross layout, but with oversized dimensions.
+The nave is flanked by two aisles on each side, while the transept protrudes only slightly.
+The rounded apse behind the choir is the oldest part of the church.

-The roof is supported by 52 tall pillars 24 m high with vaulting soaring up to nearly 47 m.
+The roof is supported by 52 tall pillars, 24 m high, with vaulting soaring up to nearly 47 m.

-The outsized dimensions and the gothic architecture allowed for larger windows than are generally found in Italian churches — up to 144 individual scenes are possible in some windows.
 The 45 large windows date in parts from as early as the 14th century to the 20th century.
 The large painted glass windows in the apse are copies of the original stained glass windows that were destroyed during the early 19th century.
-However, many of the windows in the church are originals but heavily restored throughout the centuries — some original windows are also on display in the Duomo Museum.
+However, many of the windows in the church are originals but heavily restored throughout the centuries; some original windows are beautifully displayed in the Duomo Museum.

-The church has virtually no information on the around a thousand sculptures or the paintings inside the church — either buy a guidebook or take a tour.
 The most famous statue is arguably Saint Bartholomew Flayed (1562) — this work by Marco d’Agrate, a student of Leonardo da Vinci, shows the skinned saint carrying his own skin like a toga.
+(Following recent restoration works, it is now in the retrochoir.)

 A red light on a cross in the cupola above the altar shows where a nail from the cross of Christ’s crucifixion is kept.
 This relic is only shown for three days each year in mid-September.